Current Focus Area: Youth

-- First Call for Proposals release for Alternatives to Jail: April 2020
+- Call for Proposals release for Alternatives to Jail: Spring 2022

-- All applicants were notified of their status in August 2020
+- All applicants will be notified of their status in late March 2022.

-- Second focus area Call for Proposals release for Community-Centered Solutions: August 2020
+- Call for Proposals release for Community-Centered Solutions & Care Provision: August 2021

-- All applicants will be notified of their status in November 2020
+- All applicants will be notified of their status in late November.

 The release dates for each call for proposal is subject to change.
 Additional Calls for Proposals for current focus areas will be determined by factors including application volume, need, and community input.